 Here’s a food I thought I would never eat again.
 I used to both buy it and make it pretty frequently.
 I’ve never made it with raw fish….I would not have any idea where to get fish suitable for sushi.
 But that’s what the restaurants are (were) for!
 I’ve made this with shrimp, tuna, I think imitation crab, and even seared steak.
 Oh and dessert sushi!
 I need to make dessert sushi for my sushi dessert.

 I guess this recipe is really just for the rice as you could fill it with any meats and vegetables.
 I just chose what sounded good at the moment.
 Experiment away but I definitely recommend these sriracha covered sardines.
-I also know a lot of people can eat rice without issues so in that case this recipe is pointless – but make it anyways because it’s delicious!
+Even though I can eat rice without problems, I thought a cauliflower rice version would be fun to try.
 I think this recipe works so well because it’s so easy to pack together cauliflower rice.
 So even though it’s not sticky rice it still does what you ask of it (for the most part – I wouldn’t expect to be able to make nigiri sushi from this).

 - 2 tins of sardines